 Students are responsible for and expected to properly care for school property that is supplied to them throughout the school year.
-Property of the school includes, but is not limited to, such items as textbooks, laptops, lockers, athletic uniforms, athletic equipment, musical instruments, furniture, and apparel provided in order to adhere to dress code requirements.
-If property is not returned or is damaged beyond what would be considered normal wear and tear, the student will be charged the replacement value of the item.
+Property of the school includes, but is not limited to, such items as textbooks, laptops, technology devices, lockers, athletic uniforms, athletic equipment, musical instruments, furniture, and apparel provided in order to adhere to dress code requirements.
+If property is not returned or is damaged beyond what would be considered normal wear and tear, the parent or guardian will be charged the replacement value of the item.